Adventure em

 Overview

 One of campus' few accessible roofs, Swift Hall is a central location on campus to climb and explore.
 This can be a good thing, because it offers a unique view of Northwestern at night, but it is equally dangerous.
-Do not visit this location during the day as visibility for students on the ground is very high.
-If you see someone that appears like they have spotted you... you probably want to climb back down *swiftly*
+If you see someone that appears like they have spotted you... you probably want to climb back down *swiftly.*

 Picture